BRP Ang Pangulo: Benigno Aquino III administration (2010–2016)

-On December 14, 2011, during ceremonies coinciding commission 2 newly acquired navy ships and a helicopter, the ship was renamed again as BRP Ang Pangulo (AT-25) "to continue the heritage and carry the honor and prestige of the Philippine presidency.”
+Following his inauguration, President Benigno Aquino III adopted an austere approach to executive assets.
+On December 14, 2011, during a naval commissioning ceremony for newly acquired fleet assets, Aquino officially restored the vessel's historic name, BRP Ang Pangulo (AT-25), stating the reversion was intended "to continue the heritage and carry the honor and prestige of the Philippine presidency."